DipeshDevkota/merntinder_frontend/README.md

 # MERN Frontend Project

 This project is a frontend application built using React.js, Redux Toolkit, and Tailwind CSS.
 It is part of a MERN stack application that allows users to interact with each other in real-time.
 Below is a detailed description of the features and functionalities of this project.
+## Usage

+1. Log in to the application.
+2. Navigate to the feed to see all logged-in users.
+3. Send interest or ignore users as desired.
+4. Manage connection requests by accepting or rejecting them.
+5. Communicate in real-time with connected users on accepting the connection request.
+TensorFlow.js is used to filter inappropriate messages to ensure safe communication.

 ## Features